Skip to content

 • Lessons Focused on Unit – how many completed lessons focused on this skill

-• Books Used for Unit – how much books have been used for instruction to support development in a particular skill area
+• Books Used for Unit – how many books have been used for instruction to support development in a particular skill area

 These counts provide context, not a checklist.
 Some skills naturally require more lessons and books than others.